ELToulemonde/dataPreparation/CONTRIBUTING.rst

 If you have some new features ideas, you can also open an issue and tag it with "enhancement".

+All implementation should
+- respect code conventions listed bellow,
+- should be testted (using same testing schema as other tests).

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~